Cray-HPE/docs-csm/operations/resiliency/Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md

 3. View the pods on the system to see if their states have changed.

-    1. View all the pods on the system.
+    1. View all of the pods on the system.

         The following are important things to look for when viewing the pods: